aspirity-inc/easydev/documentation/src/content/docs/components/button/index.md

 title: Button
 ---

-The Button is used to user could to take actions, make choices with a single click.
+The Button uses to user could to take actions, make choices with a single click.
 You can use either a regular text button or add an icon.

 The Button component can have the next props: icon, size, reversed, rounded, loading, loadingIcon, variant.
 [See there](/storybook/?path=/docs/core-button--docs) to get more information.